Skip to Content

 Rabies

-There are a few animals in the United States that are considered a high risk transmitting rabies.
+There are a few animals in the United States that are considered a high risk of transmitting rabies.
 Bats, raccoons, and skunks top the list.
 While skunks are docile animals that have no interest in attacking you, they can become aggressive and unpredictable when they contract rabies.
 This can present a serious danger to you and your dog—if you have one.

 Spray

 Let's get back to that stinky spray.
-The smell a skunk will create in your yard and possibly under your home, can make life miserable.
+The smell a skunk will create in your yard and possibly under your home can make life miserable.
 But their ability to spray the foul liquid that makes that smell is a far greater threat.
 Getting sprayed by a skunk can be extremely unpleasant and lead to nausea, vomiting, burning of the eyes, and temporary blindness.
-On top of these, you'll stink for awhile.
+On top of these, you'll stink for a while.

 Spring Skunk Prevention Tips